sbslee/pypgx/docs/commands.rst

 Description
 -----------

-Convert BAM files to a VCF file.
+Convert BAM files to a VCF file [SGE].

 This command outputs a single- or multi-sample VCF file from one or more input BAM files.
 The output VCF file will only contain variants